 The standard material for pen sacs has long been latex rubber.
 Other materials currently in use include PVC (vinyl) and silicone.
 Each material has its pros and cons; these are summarized in the following chart, and explained at further length in the text below.

-Latex is still an excellent all-around choice, with only two significant disadvantages.
-Whether due to changes in the rubber formulas used, or -- more likely -- to the increased popularity of specialty inks (more on inks for vintage pens here), premature failure of latex sacs has become more common, with new sacs sometimes turning soft and gooey in a matter of months or even weeks.
+Latex is still the best all-around choice, with only two significant disadvantages.
+Whether due to changes in the rubber formulas used, or to the increased popularity of specialty inks (more on inks for vintage pens here), premature failure of latex sacs has become more common, with new sacs sometimes turning soft and gooey in a matter of months or even weeks.
 The more serious issue, however, is that when latex rubber breaks down, it releases highly reactive sulfur compounds that can permanently darken celluloid and other permeable plastics.
 This is particularly of concern with button-fillers, since their barrels are tightly sealed leaving sac deterioration byproducts no way of escape.Silicone rubber is virtually immune to these problems, as it is largely inert and highly resistant to chemical action.
 It is less stretchy than latex, but springier, and retains its shape even when left compressed for years.
-Silicone's main weakness is its relative permeability to air and water vapor.
+Silicone's main disadvantage is its permeability to air and water vapor.
 Ink will dry out more rapidly in an unused pen with a silicone sac, and it is advisable to leave a silicone-sacked pen with its nib elevated when not in use to prevent gradual ink seepage into its feed.
 Silicone is not as tough as latex, so should not be used for high-stress applications such as twist-fillers and Vacumatic diaphragms.
 Pressure bars with sharp edges are more likely to tear a silicone sac than one made of latex.